Casimir effect in critical $\mathrm{O}(N)$ models from non-equilibrium Monte Carlo simulations: Numerical results

 The value of $\Delta$ is extracted with a fit in $l$ of the values of $\partial^2 \fex/\partial l^2$ obtained in the previous step.
 Here we use the same fit function used in ref.~\cite{Vasilyev_2009}, motivated by a finite-size scaling analysis

 where the leading term $l^{-4}$ is given by the second derivative of eq.~\eqref{eq:delta} and $g$ and $\omega$ control the leading finite-size corrections.
+It is important to emphasize that the functional form~\eqref{eq:fit_function_l} is not unique.
+Therefore, similarly to past determinations that are present in literature~\cite{Vasilyev_2009}, our result is biased by the specific choice of the fit function~\eqref{eq:fit_function_l}.
 In fig.~\ref{fig:fit_l_O6} we show the result of this fit for the $N=6$ case.
-We stress that the quality of the fit is very good for all values of $N$ and we refer to the Supplemental Material for in-depth discussions on the fitting procedures.
+As shown in table~\ref{tab:fit_l}, the quality of the fit is very good for all values of $N$.
+It is worth commenting on the best-fit results for the scaling exponent $\omega$.
+For all the values of $N$, the exponents are compatible with each other, with the exception of $N=6$, which nevertheless remains consistent within two standard deviations.
+Currently, we are not aware of a clear theoretical justification for $\omega$ to take the same value across different $N$.
+Therefore, in our analysis, we treat $\omega$ for different $N$ as different parameters.
+We also notice that the values obtained in the present study are close, yet not compatible with the values of $\omega$ found in~\cite{Vasilyev_2009}, in particular $\omega_{\Orth(1)} = 2.664(27)$ and $\omega_{\Orth(2)}=2.59(4)$.
+We refer to appendices~\ref{app:bigL} and~\ref{app:smalll} for further details on the fitting procedures.

 The results for the amplitude $\Delta$ extracted from eq.~\eqref{eq:fit_function_l} for all values of $N$ taken into consideration are presented in fig.~\ref{fig:amplitudes_different_N} and listed in table~\ref{tab:results_Delta}.
 Our numerical determination can be compared with the behavior expected in the $N \to \infty$ limit from~\cite{Dantchev:1998etd}, see eq.~\eqref{eq:fit_function_l}: interestingly, the result for $N=1$ is remarkably close to the analytical prediction in the $N\to \infty$ limit, while the $N=2$ result clearly deviates from it.
-This was already observed in earlier numerical work for $N=1$ and $N=2$~\cite{Gambassi:2008beg}, also shown in fig.~\ref{fig:amplitudes_different_N}: we point out that the difference with respect to our determination is due to a different treatment of finite-size effects in eq.~\eqref{eq:large_L_fit_function}; we refer to the Supplemental Material for a detailed discussion of the matter~\cite{supplemental}.
+This was already observed in earlier numerical work for $N=1$ and $N=2$~\cite{Vasilyev_2009}, also shown in fig.~\ref{fig:amplitudes_different_N}: we point out that the difference between~\cite{Vasilyev_2009} and our determination is due to a different treatment of finite-size effects in eq.~\eqref{eq:large_L_fit_function}; we refer to appendix~\ref{app:bigL} for a detailed discussion of the matter.
+The more significant discrepancy with respect to other results from the Monte Carlo literature, in particular~\cite{Hasenbusch:2009}, might be due to the bias introduced by the particular functional form assumed for the finite-size correction~\eqref{eq:fit_function_l}.
+In light of this fact, and also the previous analysis of the critical exponent $\omega$, we expect a more precise theoretical understanding of such contributions, or the use of improved models where such corrections can be arbitrarily suppressed, to be beneficial for a more precise determination of the critical Casimir amplitude.

 A clearer picture of the trend of the critical Casimir amplitude is provided by our numerical results for $N=3$, $4$, and $6$: on the one hand, the values of $\Delta/N$ are even larger than the result obtained for $N=2$, but on the other hand they are all largely compatible with each other within the statistical uncertainties.
 Although we are not yet able to determine in a conclusive manner whether and how the $N \to \infty$ limit is approached, we wish to point out that the first correction with respect to the large-$N$ limit, computed in ref.~\cite{Diatlyk:2023msc}, has a sign (and a size) compatible with our results.
 In particular, for $N=10$ it is already roughly consistent with our numerical results, as clearly displayed in fig.~\ref{fig:amplitudes_different_N}.